kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 3. Add the code below to the AppDelegate
 4. Add SendTags according to your tracking needs

+NOTE!
+If you are using a hybrid app, read the documentation for more details on how implement the SendTag tracking.

 **Implementation instructions:**
 ---
-Code instruction below is in **Swift** only to keep this instruction short.  **Objective-C** examples are available in the Documentation folder
+Code implementation instructions below are in **Swift** only, to keep this instruction short.  **Objective-C** examples are available in the Documentation folder.
+There are sample applications in both Ojective-C and Swift in Samples folder.

 Add this to your Podfile:
 ``` SWIFT